Checklist to Reduce Burden on Sites and Patients

 Longboat, Advarra’s intuitive workflow technology for study teams, sites, and patients allows sites to use their own credentials to access the system.
 Longboat reduces the number of logins and stand-alone sponsor-provided systems for sites by over 60%.

-Does Your Trial Operations include Resources Sites Need for Success?
+Do Your Trial Operations Include Resources Sites Need for Success?

 The investigators, nurses, and clinical research coordinators (CRCs) supporting a study likely have tight schedules with very little room for things to slip.
 This is especially true once they are engaging with patients – they don’t have extra time to focus on administrative tasks.